Having begun in 1954, the Milford Camera Club turned 65 this year.

 PHOTOS

-‘EVENING SOLITUDE’ – This photograph of Milford’s Duck Pond was taken during a winter night, using a long exposure, by Milford camera club member Al Turbeville.
+Top ‘EVENING SOLITUDE’ – This photograph of Milford’s Duck Pond was taken during a winter night, using a long exposure, by Milford camera club member Al Turbeville.
 The picture has won nine awards, including the Tops in Connecticut award given by the Charter Oaks Camera club of Hartford.

 Bottom

-‘YA GOT ME’ – This prize-winning favorite pf photographer William Pannabaker of the Milford Camera club, took first place in the New England Camera club council competition.
+Left ‘YA GOT ME’ – This prize-winning favorite pf photographer William Pannabaker of the Milford Camera club, took first place in the New England Camera club council competition.
 The eight Camera Clubs in the state participate throughout the fall and winter months in inter-club shows and contests.

-‘OLD GRIST MILL’ – Milford Camera club member Gary Griswold took this New England scene in Sandwich, Mass.
+Center ‘OLD GRIST MILL’ – Milford Camera club member Gary Griswold took this New England scene in Sandwich, Mass.
 The photographers eye captures the heavy stillness of a summer afternoon.

-‘CONSTRUCTION’ – Milford Camera club president John Keating enjoys experimentation with darkroom techniques.
+Right ‘CONSTRUCTION’ – Milford Camera club president John Keating enjoys experimentation with darkroom techniques.
 In this photograph taken at St. Rapheal’s hospital in New Haven, the black and white are reversed in a process which eliminates the in-between gray tones.